instructure/node-jwt/README.md

 ## About

-`inst-node-jwt fills a need for a simple JWT middleware that can handle key `rotation.
+`inst-node-jwt` fills a need for a simple JWT middleware that can handle key rotation.

 `required()`: returns `true` if `NODE_ENV === production` or `REQUIRE_AUTH` is set

 `middleware() / errorHandler()`: two Expressjs middlewares that should be called early in your middleware pipeline.
-If `middleware()` is unable to verify a JWT, it will abort the request, send an error to the `errorHandler()` middleware, which will return a `401` error with a JSON description of the error.
+If `middleware()` is unable to verify a JWT, it will abort the request and send an error to the `errorHandler()` middleware, which will return a `401` error with a JSON description of the error.